Part memoir, part self-help, Lara Casey tells the story of her journey of growth little by little as she learns to cultivate what matters.

 LARA’S TIPS ON INTENTIONAL LIVING

-Each chapter address a lie that we believe and replaces it with the truth God teaches us:
+Each chapter address a lie that we believe and replaces it with the truth God teaches us as we cultivate what matters:

 I have to do it all.I can’t do it all and do it well.
 My life needs to look like everyone else’s.I have a life to grow that is as unique as I am.
 I have to be perfect.It’s in the imperfect that things grow.
 It’s impossible to start fresh or move forward.I can move forward by digging in and breaking up the lies.
 I have to know all the details of the path ahead.Forethought is important, but faith is essential.
 Waiting is not good or productive.Waiting is a time of ripening.
 I will be content when I have it all.I will be content when I live grateful.
 Small steps don’t make a difference.Little-by-little progress adds up.
 I can do life by myself.I need meaningful relationships.
 The past isn’t valuable; it’s all about the future.Remembering God’s faithfulness helps us cultivate a meaningful legacy.